Pixlox/notes/content/IST/Animation project documentation.md

 ## Evaluating the Product
 ---
 ### Progress evaluation
 I am making good progress so far, however Adobe Animate is quite a pain to use, in my opinion.
 I have had struggles with it, and it is hard to create detailed and quality artworks in it.
 Still, I have kept going, and so far, I am actually up to date with my Gantt chart.
-My animation is about half-done, and I believe I will have time to spare if I keep the pace I am going at.
+My [[Animation]] is about half-done, and I believe I will have time to spare if I keep the pace I am going at.
 I do want to make my mushroom and anything after more simplistic though, since my person took quite a bit of time to create.

 ### Final evaluation
 Despite facing some challenges with Adobe Animate's usability and occasional crashes, I persevered, and the results, look acceptable.
 I struggled with Animate, but I believe that this is still pretty good, considering my non-artistic skillset.

 I successfully designed and modelled characters, with the final quality significantly improving from my initial sketches.
 Feedback from my friends and using their suggestions also improved the project's quality.
-I also added SFX to make the animation more engaging.
+I also added SFX to make the [[Animation]] more engaging.